mjhea0/blog/content/python-cli-tool-comparison.md

 ### arparse

-**Arparse is the standard library (included with Python) for creating command-line tools.** For that fact alone it is arguably the most used of the tools examined here.
+**Arparse is the standard library (included with Python) for creating command-line utilities.** For that fact alone it is arguably the most used of the tools examined here.
 Argparse is also very simple to use as lots of *magic* (implicit work that happens behind the scenes) is used to construct the interface.
 For example both arguments and options are defined using the `add_arguments` method, argparse figures our which is which behind the scenes.

 ### docopt